 - Specialise in Special Needs Education and pursue a career as a Special Needs Assistant or a Special Education Needs Teacher.

-The learner who has either successfully completed a programme leading to a level 5 QQI Certificate OR can demonstrate the levels of knowledge, skill and competence associated with NFQ level 5 will be eligible to apply for entry to this programme.
+Education: The learner who has either successfully completed a programme leading to a Level 5 QQI Certificate OR can demonstrate the levels of knowledge, skill and competence associated with NFQ Level 5 will be eligible to apply for entry to this programme.

-In order for the learner to have a realistic chance of achieving the standard of a level 6 award, it is expected that the Successful applicants must have motivation to learn, an interest in childcare and demonstrate a broad range of knowledge, skills and competencies relevant to the course and be able to exercise initiative and independence when carrying out practical activities.
+Aptitude: It is expected that the successful applicant must have motivation to learn, an interest in childcare and demonstrate a broad range of knowledge, skills and competencies relevant to the course and be able to exercise initiative and independence when carrying out practical activities.

 This module is designed to allow the learner further reflection on child development theories and their application on ECCE practice.
 The learner gets to explore the effects of a range of genetic, social, cultural and environmental factors on the holistic development of the child and research a range of theoretical perspectives in the field of behaviour management in support of the holistic development of the child.
 At the end of this module students comfortably can create a variety of detailed observations in support of programme planning for individual and groups of children using a range of tools.